 Trend #5: Influencers merge with brand partners

 Trends indicate that most e-commerce brands have a problem creating content that can scale their marketing efforts.
-An emerging trend is that of brands looking to partner with influencers for content creation, and the German e-commerce market is no exception.
+An emerging trend is brands looking to partner with influencers for content creation, and the German e-commerce market is no exception.

 As a brand, you can offer influencers free products and services, or financial compensation to gain access to their audiences.